ajrcarey/pdfium-render/README.md

 * Rendering pages to bitmaps.
 * Text extraction.
 * Page object introspection.
-* Creation of new documents.
+* Creation of new documents and new pages.
+* Creation of page objects for text, stroked paths, and bitmap images.
 * Document concatenation.
 * Multi-page tiled output.
 * Watermarking.